Sri-Ram-A/VendorManagement/sreeharish_joruney.md

   ok while ingesting hopeless people have sent the data sent now hackthon ends in 5 hours

   ok dataset downloaded and then commited to hari_pro

+you can check analytics there get request has been implemented custom dataset is present in data folder , if you set that folder to obsidian then you will get graphs official dataset is in Problem_06_Vendor_Risk